 For lots of us attempting to reduce our calorie intake or stick to a weight loss plan, diet fizzy drinks are a must have.

-For those looking to cut down on sugar while still enjoying the refreshing fizz of a sparkling soft drink, low calorie versions of the beverages can be a great option.
+For those looking to diet or cut down on sugar while still enjoying the refreshing fizz of a sparkling soft drink, low calorie versions of the beverages can be a great option.

-While cutting back on the white, sweet stuff can be a great way to help shed some pounds and improve your health, experts are still unsure on whether artificial sweeteners are harmful to health, meanwhile some even think that diet drinks could cause weight gain.
+Reducing the sweet stuff can be a great way to help shed some pounds and improve your health.
+But experts are still unsure on whether artificial sweeteners are harmful to health.
+Meanwhile, some even think that diet drinks could cause weight gain.

-A recent study has suggested that those who knock back diet drinks, packed with low calorie sweeteners in place of sugars like sucrose, glucose and fructose could end up putting weight on rather than losing it.
+A study published late last year also suggested that those who knock back diet drinks, packed with low calorie sweeteners in place of sugars like sucrose, glucose and fructose could end up putting weight on rather than losing it.

 “They use both sugar and low-calorie sweeteners and may psychologically feel they can indulge in their favourite foods.”